LinuxCommandLibrary

 TLDR

-Create a fat filesystem inside partition Y on device X
+Create a FAT filesystem inside partition Y on device X

-$ mkfs.fat [/dev/sdXY]
+$ sudo mkfs.fat [/dev/sdXY]

 copy

-Create filesystem with a volume-name
+Create a FAT filesystem with a volume name

-$ mkfs.fat -n [volume_name] [/dev/sdXY]
+$ sudo mkfs.fat -n [volume_name] [/dev/sdXY]

 copy

-Create filesystem with a volume-id
+Create a FAT filesystem with a specific volume ID

-$ mkfs.fat -i [volume_id] [/dev/sdXY]
+$ sudo mkfs.fat -i [volume_id] [/dev/sdXY]

 copy

-$ mkfs.fat -f 5 [/dev/sdXY]
+$ sudo mkfs.fat -f 4 [/dev/sdXY]

 copy